 8. Polkadot (DOT)

 DOT is the native cryptocurrency the Polkadot platform uses, an open-source project focused on interoperability.
 Its unique design utilizes two blockchains - the Relay Chain (main network) and Parachains (user-created networks).
 The goal is faster and more secure communication between private and public blockchains.
 In addition, it allows data to be transferred across blockchains and supports them within a single network.
-As a result, DOT is undoubtedly at the forefront of solving scalability and interoperability challenges.
+As a result, Polkadot (DOT) is undoubtedl y at the forefront of solving scalability and interoperability challenges.

 9. Solana (SOL)